Lucyjpjones/wean-cuisine/README.md

 - The images used for the callout on the recipes, cuisines, and books page are all from [Annabel Karmel](https://www.annabelkarmel.com/).

-- All recipe images added by users lucyjpj (admin) and susan are from [Organix](https://www.organix.com/), [Annabel Karmel](https://www.annabelkarmel.com/) and and [Baby Foode](https://babyfoode.com/) recipes.
+- All recipe images added by users lucyjpj (admin) and susan are from [Organix](https://www.organix.com/), [Annabel Karmel](https://www.annabelkarmel.com/) and [Baby Foode](https://babyfoode.com/) recipes.
 All other recipes have been added from user testing.

-- Recipe book images are taken from the [Amazon](https://www.amazon.com/).
+- Recipe book images are taken from [Amazon](https://www.amazon.com/).

 - The mockup image showing all devices on my README.md was created using [Am I Responsive](http://ami.responsivedesign.is/).

-#### Acknowledgements
+#### Acknowledgments

 - My Mentor, Aaron for his continuous help and support throughout the project.

-- The help and support recieved by the tutors at [Code Institute](https://codeinstitute.net/).
+- The help and support received from the tutors at [Code Institute](https://codeinstitute.net/).

 - The [Code Institute](https://codeinstitute.net/) Slack Community.